 Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » King, Robert R.

 Robert King became the Special Envoy for North Korean Human Rights Issues in November 2009 following confirmation by the United States Senate.
-Ambassador King works under Ambassador Davies and has the lead on human rights and humanitarian affairs.
+Ambassador King works under Ambassador Sung Kim and has the lead on human rights and humanitarian affairs.

 Prior to his appointment, Ambassador King worked on Capitol Hill for 25 years – 24 of those years as Chief of Staff to Congressman Tom Lantos (D-California).
 He was concurrently Staff Director of the Foreign Affairs Committee of the U. S. House of Representatives (2007-2008), Democratic Staff Director of the Committee (2001-2007) and held various professional staff positions on the Committee since 1993.
 Ambassador King holds a Ph.D. in International Relations from the Fletcher School of Law and Diplomacy, Tufts University, Boston, Massachusetts.
 He has authored five books and more than 40 articles on international relations.